mtlynch/mtlynch.io/_posts/2019-09-30-hiring-content-writers.md

 ## My practical experience

 Everything in this guide is based on my real experiences of hiring and working with writers over several months.
-My project is a site called [Is It Keto](https://isitketo.org), which explains whether or not popular foods fit the keto diet.
+My business is a website called [Is It Keto](https://isitketo.org), which explains whether or not popular foods fit the keto diet.

 {% assign fig_caption = "Is It Keto article on [broccoli](https://isitketo.org/broccoli)" | markdownify | remove: "<p>" | remove: "</p>" %}